-Our pediatric neurosurgeons, Dr. John Ragheb, and Dr. Sanjiv Bhatia, are fellowship-trained and board-certified by both the American Board of Neurological Surgery and the American Board of Pediatric Neurological Surgery.
-Dr. Toba Niazi, board-certified by the American Board of Neurological Surgery, is fellowship trained and board eligible by the American Board of Pediatric Neurological Surgery.
+Our pediatric neurosurgeons, Dr. John Ragheb, Dr. Sanjiv Bhatia, and Dr. Toba Niazi are fellowship-trained and board-certified by both the American Board of Neurological Surgery and the American Board of Pediatric Neurological Surgery.
 Our faculty has a prominent role in neurosurgical professional organizations including the ABPNS, the ASPN, the ISPN, and the American Academy of Pediatrics Section on Neurological Surgery.
 Nicklaus Children's Hospital has, perhaps, the largest national experience in the surgical treatment of epilepsy in young children.
 The Division of Pediatric Neurosurgery is one of the busiest referral centers in the country for pediatric brain tumors and epilepsy.
 Nicklaus Children's Hospital also boasts widely recognized surgical programs for craniosynostosis, craniofacial syndromes, spasticity, and spina bifida.
 Nicklaus Children's Hospital's pediatric neurosurgeons are internationally recognized for endoscopic management of hydrocephalus and are the founders of a sustained program in Haiti to treat indigent children with hydrocephalus.
 Active clinical and translational research projects are underway including research in pediatric brain tumors, neuro-oncology, epilepsy, tuberous sclerosis, head trauma, Chiari malformations, and eosinophilic granuloma.

 There is only one fellow assigned to the Pediatric Neurosurgical Service at Nicklaus Children's Hospital each year.
 One resident is also assigned full time to the pediatric neurosurgery service.
-The fellow is based at Nicklaus Children's Hospital, a beautiful 289-bed facility founded in 1950.
-Nicklaus Children's Hospital is the only licensed specialty hospital exclusively for children in South Florida.
-It is renowned for excellence in all aspects of pediatric medicine with several specialty programs ranked among the best in the nation in the 2015-2016 U.S.News & World Report, including neurosurgery and neurology, which ranked 7th in the nation in 2015.
+The fellow is based at Nicklaus Children's Hospital, the only licensed specialty hospital exclusively for children in South Florida.
+It is renowned for excellence in all aspects of pediatric medicine with several specialty programs ranked among the best in the nation in the 2017-2018 U.S.News & World Report, including neurosurgery and neurology, which ranked 11th in the nation in 2017.

 The fellow will oversee the pediatric neurosurgery service at Nicklaus Children's Hospital and Jackson Memorial Hospital.
 Inpatient responsibilities include seeing inpatient consults and active involvement in the preoperative, operative, postoperative, and nonoperative management of pediatric neurosurgical patients.
 The fellow will work with the pediatric neurosurgery service on the more than 500 pediatric neurosurgical cases per year.
 Fellow participation is important and encouraged in our multidisciplinary clinics including neuro-oncology, spasticity, epilepsy, and neural tube defect clinics.
 We have a highly collaborative interaction with our colleagues in these clinics, as well as in epilepsy, general neurology, rehabilitation, hospitalists, neuropathology, and neuroradiology.